google sheets

 Yes, clearing the custom color palette in Google Sheets can be useful for organizing information without using text.

 Understanding how to delete custom colors in Google Sheets can be a time-consuming task.
-Sourcetable makes answering these questions easy.
+Sourcetable makes tasks like this easy by letting you chat with AI instead of learning complex spreadsheet functions.